WHAT'S YOUR Workplace

 The good news is, change is possible.

-In this episode of the Family Factor™ Video Series, you’ll hear how one of the leaders, Mike, in my book, How Did My Family Get In My Office?! broke the family anger cycle.
+In this episode of the Family Factor™ Mini-Course, you’ll hear how one of the leaders, Mike, in my book, How Did My Family Get In My Office?! broke the family anger cycle.

 You’ll learn a fundamental perspective of how to break the anger cycle in your life and leadership.